Capacity: 3,500 (Seats 1,800)

 Leave the M62 at Junction 26 and take the M606 towards Bradford.
 Just before the end of the M606 take the left hand slip road signposted Ring Road West A6177.
 At the top of the slip road you will reach a roundabout at which you take the second exit towards Halifax (A6036).
 You will pass Odsal Stadium on your left and at the next roundabout take the 3rd exit continuing on the A6036 towards Halifax.
 Horsfall Stadium is signposted from this roundabout.
 After one mile and immediately before the Childrens Nursery, turn a sharp left into Cemetery Road.
 The stadium entrance is down on the left.
 There is a car park at the stadium which is free, otherwise there is street parking available along Cemetery Road.

-There are two railway stations in Bradford.
-Bradford Forster Square and Bradford Interchange.
+The two main railway stations in Bradford are Bradford Forster Square and Bradford Interchange.
 Forster Square is served by trains from Skipton, Ilkley and Leeds, whilst the Interchange is served by trains from Rochdale, York and also Leeds.
 Both these stations are around three miles away from Horsfall Stadium, which is really too far to walk.
 Outside Interchange station there is a taxi rank and housed above the station is the bus station.

 John Thornton adds; 'If you arrive at Forster Square station, then on Saturdays you can get the bus number 613 service to Buttershaw.
 Leave the station via the cobbled ramp exit and pass the Midland Hotel.
 Cross over the road into Market Street, then cross to stop M3.
 Bus 613 is every 20 minutes, with a journey time of 25 minutes.
 If journeying in from outside West Yorkshire, then savings can be made by purchasing a 'plusbus' ticket with your rail ticket'.